WNBY (AM)

 WNBY (1450 AM) is a radio station licensed to Newberry, Michigan broadcasting a classic country format.
 The station has been owned by Sovereign Communications since 2004, and shares a call-sign and ownership history with sister station WNBY-FM (Oldies 93), also based out of Newberry.

-Launched by the Newberry Broadcasting Company in 1966 as the town's first radio station, WNBY-AM was broadcasting an adult contemporary & country format when both WNBY stations were purchased by Prime Time Productions in 1979.
-Under their ownership, WNBY-AM took on a middle of the road format in 1981, which WNBY-FM simulcasted until 1989.
-In 1982, Jack St. Andre purchased both stations, and they were inherited by his wife Peggy in 1993 after his passing, wherein she turned WNBY-AM into an easy listening station.
-F&W Broadcasting bought the stations from Peggy St. Andre in 1995, and after a 1997–2002 stint as a news/talk station, WNBY-AM adopted its current classic country format in 2002.
-Sovereign Communications purchased both WNBY stations in 2004.
+Launched by the Newberry Broadcasting Company in 1966 as the town's first radio station, WNBY was broadcasting an adult contemporary & country format when both WNBY & WNBY-FM were purchased by Prime Time Productions in 1979.
+Under their ownership, WNBY took on a middle of the road format in 1981, which WNBY-FM simulcasted until 1989.
+In 1982, Jack St. Andre purchased both stations, and they were inherited by his wife Peggy in 1993 after his death.
+She turned WNBY into an easy listening station.
+F&W Broadcasting bought the stations from Peggy St. Andre in 1995, and after a 1997–2002 stint as a news/talk station, WNBY adopted its current classic country format in 2002.
+Sovereign Communications purchased WNBY-AM-FM in 2004.

-WNBY-AM airs the popular local morning drive program Casey & The Coffee Crew and the call-in shopping program Trading Post on weekday mornings, as well as the seasonal hunting program Deer Hunters Round-Up, and live high school sports games featuring the Newberry Indians.
+WNBY airs the popular local morning drive program Casey & The Coffee Crew and the call-in shopping program Trading Post on weekday mornings, as well as the seasonal hunting program Deer Hunters Round-Up, and live high school sports games featuring the Newberry Indians.
 On-air personalities include morning host and Newberry Indians play-by-play announcer Casey Cook, Trading Post host & DJ Travis Freeman, co-hosts Sarah Freeman & Jerry Carnes, Indians color commentator Josh Freed, and Sovereign Communications' chief meteorologist Karl Bohnak.